fredegd/squigglify-v1.0/README.md

 - **Image to SVG Conversion**: Transform any image into a vector SVG using wave-like paths
 - **Curved Path Optimization**: Generate smooth, curved paths that optimize pen plotter efficiency and speed.
 Customize curvature for a more organic, hand-drawn appeal.
-- **Random Image Starter**: Quickly begin with a random image sourced from Wikimedia Commons to spark your creativity.
+- **Random Image Starter**: Quickly begin with a random image sourced from Wikimedia Commons.
 - **Multiple Processing Modes**:
   - **Monochrome**: Single-color paths with density based on brightness
   - **Grayscale**: Multiple levels of gray for more detailed gradation